Why Study History at the UW?

 Applying to the Program

-THE UW HISTORY DEPARTMENT IS NO LONGER ACCEPTING GRADUATE APPLICATIONS FOR AUTUMN 2015 ADMISSION (THE APPLICATION DEADLINE WAS DECEMBER 1, 2014).
+THE UW HISTORY DEPARTMENT IS NOW ACCEPTING GRADUATE APPLICATIONS FOR AUTUMN 2016 ADMISSION.
+THE APPLICATION DEADLINE IS DECEMBER 1, 2015.

-The UW History Department will not be admitting graduate students with primary fields in ancient history (Greece, Rome, Late Antiquity) or medieval European history for Autumn 2015.
+The UW History Department will not be admitting graduate students in ancient history (Greece and Rome) or students with a primary (first) field in medieval European history for Autumn 2016.

 Applicants with a BA only, or an MA in a field other than History, must apply for admission into our MA program.
 Applicants who will have completed an MA in History are eligible to apply for our PhD program.
 If you will have a completed MA in a closely related field, you may note on your application that you would like to be considered for admission into the PhD program.